3 A Theory of Requirements Engineering - Part II

 Grammar

-In English, stakeholder goals are formulated using modal verbs like “must”, “should”, or “shall” that convey expectations, recommendations or obligations.
+In English, domain goals are formulated using modal verbs like “must”, “should”, or “shall” that convey expectations, recommendations or obligations.
 They form sentences in the optative mood — a grammatical mood that expresses wishes.
 Other languages have their own modal verbs and sentence structures to express wishes and expectations.

 Characteristics

-Stakeholder goals have three important characteristics.
+Domain goals have three important characteristics.

 Synonyms

-• <goal-word> is one of {goal, requirement, need}.
+is one of {goal, requirement, need}.

 Machine Requirements

-Machine requirements can be viewed from two perspectives.
+Machine requirements can be viewed from two perspectives:

-From the implementation perspective, machine requirements are desired properties of the Machine that refer to machine phenomena (the machine inputs and outputs).
-The machine requirements are the properties that the machine implementation must satisfy.
-They are properties that drive the software design, coding, testing and debugging.
+- From the implementation perspective, machine requirements are desired properties of the machine that define a desired relation between machine inputs and outputs.
+They are the properties to be satisfied by the machine implementation.
+These properties drive the software design, coding, testing and debugging processes.

 Example